 The major effect of PSA addition to a therapeutic is to change the apparent hydrodynamic radius of the molecule.
 This physical alteration then changes a number of the biological characteristics of the therapeutic.
 The most noticeable, and perhaps the most relevant, is an extension of the lifetime of the therapeutic in blood circulation.
 This is due to the increase in the size of the drug which results in a decrease in the clearance rate of the molecule in the kidney by glomerular filtration.
 In addition, studies have shown changes in other biological characteristics such as protease sensitivity and temperature sensitivity.
 An added benefit is that the conjugated molecules are less viscous in solution than comparable other technologies, providing the potential for easier injections and fewer injection site reactions.
-Furthermore, we believe that utilizing PSA to an existing marketed drug may allow for patent extension, thereby potentially creating a patent-protected next generation candidate.
+Furthermore, we believe that adding PSA to an existing marketed drug may allow for patent extension, thereby potentially creating a patent-protected next generation candidate.

 The current standard for certain biologic delivery agents is methyl Polyethylene Glycol ("PEG") which is attached similarly to therapeutics.
 The mode of action between PSA and PEG is similar, increasing the apparent size of the molecule and thereby increasing the circulating time of the drug in the blood.
 PEGylation is a proven technology that can offer advantages in terms of pharmacokinetics and pharmacodynamics for therapeutics over non-modified, first generation molecules.
-There are a number of PEG modified molecules on the market, in clinical trials and under development.
-However, PEGylation is deemed to have limitations, such as biodegradability and may therefore accumulate intracellularly, leading to potential vacuole formation in the cells at high doses.
-PSA is a chain of sialic acids which is a natural constituent of the human body.
-PSA is biodegradable into individual sialic acid units.
-In addition, PEG in many cases has been shown to be immunogenic when coupled to proteins and can activate the complement system, as well as, showing limitations on a few select molecules.
-Polysialylation has to date been shown to be non-immunogenic as well as demonstrating greater versatility and fewer limitations on early-stage development relative to PEG.
-We believe PSA may provide the advantages of PEG without its disadvantages, offering a potential advance over PEG molecules.
+There are a number of PEG-modified molecules on the market, in clinical trials and under development.
+However, PEGylation is considered to have limitations, such as non-biodegradability and, at high doses, may thereby result in intra-cellular accumulation, potentially leading to vacuole formation in the cells.
+In contrast, because PSA is a chain of sialic acids, which are natural constituents of the human body, it is biodegradable into individual sialic acid units.
+In addition, PEG in many cases has been shown to be immunogenic when coupled to proteins and can activate the complement system.
+PEG has also demonstrated limitations on a few select molecules.
+Polysialylation has to date been shown to be non-immunogenic and has demonstrated greater versatility and fewer limitations in the context of early-stage development relative to PEG.
+We believe PSA may provide the advantages of PEG without many of its disadvantages, offering a potential advance over PEG molecules.